simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Obtaining-Consent/Obtaining-Consent.md

 ]
 ```

-The instruction step are presented as shown in Figure 1.
+The instruction step are presented in Figure 1.

 // todo: add images here

-## Review consent with the ORKWebViewStep
+## Review consent

-Users can review the consent content in the ORKWebViewStep as HTML.
-Depending on your signature requirements, users can also be asked to write a signature on the same screen.
+Participants can review the consent in the ORKWebViewStep as HTML.
+Depending on your signature requirements, you can also ask participants to write a signature on the same screen.

-The content for consent review can either be produced by converting the previous instructions steps to HTML, or you can provide entirely separate review content as custom HTML in the web view step's html property.
+Produce the content for consent review by converting the previous instructions steps to HTML, or provide entirely separate review content as custom HTML in the web view step's html property.

 ```swift
 let instructionSteps = [welcomeStep, beforeYouJoinStep]